Classic Camera Lens Mounts

 M42 to EOS, Leica R to EOS, and Nikon F to EOS Adapters?

-In addition to my Leica R adapter, I also have an EF mount adaptor for my M42 (Pentax/Praktica) screw mount lenses.
+In addition to my Leica R adapter, I have an EF mount adaptor for my M42 (Pentax/Praktica) screw mount lenses.
 In particular, my Super-Takumar 50mm f/1.4 and 135mm f/4 lenses are spectacular.
 With my Spotmatic SPII not the most reliable or handy camera, a lens adaptor is great.
 My EOS-3 can meter the lens in stop-down mode, which isn't any more inconvenient than the stop-down metering of the SP II anyway.
 For fun, I also bought a Hasselblad C to EOS adapter too.

 What is annoying about the EOS series is that they do not support AF focus confirmation with manual focus lens adaptors.
 This is unlike the Pentax and Nikon digital cameras which retain that feature with manual focus lenses.
 This is a serious issue since the plain ground-glass focusing screens in most AF cameras are not suitable for accurate manual focusing as they do not have split-prism or other focusing aids built into them.